Field Trips

 - We require 1 chaperone for every 10 students; 1 to 5 ratio if kayaking.

-Chaperones should plan to accompany the field trip group at all times & be prepared to assist with throughout program. - Transportation assistance may be available for Title 1 schools.
+- Chaperones should plan to accompany the field trip group at all times and be prepared to assist with the group throughout the program.

 HOW TO BOOK